How to Set PCB Via Tenting in PCB Design Software

 Introduction

-Via tenting refers to covering the via pads with ink, no solder on the pads, a process widely used in most circuit boards.
+Via tenting refers to covering the via pads and holes with solder mask ink (also known as solder resist), preventing solder from adhering to the pads.
+This is a process widely used in most circuit boards.

 It's a critical part of PCB design, protecting the vias and enhancing the board’s durability and performance.
 In this guide, we'll show you how to configure PCB via tenting in commonly used software such as Altium Designer (AD) and Protel 99 to ensure your Gerber files meet the required manufacturing standards.

-Inspection standard: The via pads should not adhere to solder either through reflow soldering or manual soldering.
+Inspection standard: Solder should not adhere to the via pads, whether through reflow soldering or manual soldering.

 Gerber Output and Via Tenting

-For PCBs ordered with Gerber output, the "Via Tenting" or "Via Expose" options selected on the JLCPCB ordering platform are not applicable.
-The Gerber file determines the final via properties, so it’s crucial to configure your files correctly before submission.
+For PCBs ordered with Gerber output, although JLCPCB provides a “Via Covering” option on the ordering platform (with Tented as the most common/default choice), the Gerber file ultimately determines the final via properties.
+The “Via Tenting” or “Via Expose” options selected on the platform are secondary and not a substitute for correct Gerber configuration, so it’s crucial to configure your files correctly before submission.

 Why Via Tenting is Important